-On February 14, 2015, radio journalist Luis Carlos Peralta Cuéllar was shot and killed at his home in the town of Doncello, in southern Caquetá.
+On February 14, 2015, radio journalist Luis Antonio Peralta Cuéllar was shot and killed at his home in the town of Doncello, in southern Caquetá.
 No one has been convicted in the case.

 Since 1992, at least 47 journalists have been killed in Colombia in relation to their work, many as the result of the conflict between the state and armed guerilla groups.
 While security for journalists in Colombia has improved in recent years, threats and violence against journalists continue, often with impunity, according to CPJ research.